 - The benefits are recycled from one generation of occupants to the next

 - It’s easier to finance environmentally sustainable housing (e.g the Ecological Building Society)

 - It encourages active citizenship and community engagement

 - Terrace 21 is committed to the revitalisation – economically, socially and environmentally – of the Granby ‘Four Streets’ area.

 - Each share owned by a member and financed by the monthly repayments

 - Each member buys shares as they can afford to:

 - Affordable payments = 35% of net income.
-If this amount is above amount required to finance equity shares of value of build cost +10%, the remainder will go to Terrace 21 Equity Fund
+If 35% of net income exceeds amount equivalent to finance equity plus 10% of build cost, the remainder will go to Terrace 21 Equity Fund

-- Once household has paid all equity shares for their house, household payments will then be 15% net income (which will cover the co-operative’s building maintenance costs etc).
+- Once household has paid all equity shares for their house, household payments convert to 15% net income to cover building maintenance costs.